 Hoeg, D. (forthcoming).
 The constitution of nature by teacher practice in secondary school science.
 Science Education.

-Hoeg, D. & Bencze, L. (In Press).
+Hoeg, D. & Bencze, L. (2017).
 Rising against a gathering storm: A biopolitical analysis of citizenship in STEM policy.
 Cultural Studies of Science Education.
 Special Edition on Biopolitics.

 Hoeg, D. & Bencze, L. (2017).
 Values underpinning STEM education in the USA: An analysis of the Next Generation Science Standards.
 Science Education, 101(2), 278-301.